particle-iot/docs/src/content/en/core/connect.md

 Make sure your device is plugged in via USB and in [Listening Mode]() (blinking blue).
 Then type:
 `particle setup`

-Log in with your [Particle Build account](http://build.particle.io) and follow the prompts to set up your device.
+Log in with your Particle account and follow the prompts to set up your device.

 If you have already claimed your device and you want to connect it to wifi, type `particle serial wifi` instead of `particle setup`.
 This will set up your device on the current wifi.